Consulting Method Architect and Process Engineer (Former Employee), Silicon Valley, CA – June 17, 2012

 BOTTOM LINE: As an IBM employee your highest priority is not to do your job or help the corporation, but constantly manage your career and image by maximizing your visibility, the opinion management has of you, as well as your general popularity.
 In other words, the key to success is being a much better politician than everyone else, while professional skills are secondary.

 Clever politicking will keep you off lay-off lists (that are created twice a year during so-called "ranking sessions") and may qualify you for the elusive promotion or 20+% performance bonus (let's face it, the ordinary 3 to 5% is a tip, not a bonus) – less

-IT Analyst (Former Employee), Markham, ON – June 11, 2014
+Service Delivery Manager / Project Manager (Former Employee), Markham, ON – August 15, 2014

 IBM tries to brainwash employees into their mode of operation and management.
 Employees are afraid of losing their jobs if anything goes wrong or you are senior and will be replaced with global resources making a fraction of the salary.
 IBM does not care about their employees except for those who 'walk on water'.

 Advisory I/T Specialist (Former Employee), Venezuela – August 12, 2014

 • Development of editable ALVs and implementation of Batch-inputs for make possible records collection through the following functionality: first the data is captured by the ALV editable and are then validated and saved after to the batch-input transaction F-28 the compensation is done, by implementing other ALV with help search and other batch-input – more... to simulate the transaction FB01 and make countable register. • Development of the reporting and recording returned checks by Smart Form. • Making the DSD and SD reports to check the status of deliveries and availability of transport. – less